-- 1. Sketch the graph from the Time Series Plot of soil moisture for the schools, using a different color for each school. - 2.
+- 1. Sketch the graph from the Time Series Plot of soil moisture at 30 cm for the schools, using a different color for each school. - 2.
 Which schools have the wettest soil?
 Which schools have the driest soil?

 Soil Data Extension